kumarlabgit/ESL-PSC/README.md

 The GUI introduces **PyQt6** (and its Qt-GUI runtime) on top of the CLI packages (`biopython`, `numpy`, `pandas`, `matplotlib`, `seaborn`).
 The `requirements-gui.txt` file lists everything you need.

 ### Roadmap
-• **Output visualisation** – upcoming versions will embed plots and tables directly in the GUI so you can inspect gene rankings and species predictions without leaving the app.
+* **Output visualisation** – upcoming versions will embed plots and tables directly in the GUI so you can inspect gene rankings and species predictions without leaving the app.
-• **Single-file Windows build** – we are working on a packaged `.exe` that includes both the CLI and GUI so Windows users can run ESL-PSC without installing Python dependencies.
+* **Single-file Windows build** – we are working on a packaged `.exe` that includes both the CLI and GUI so Windows users can run ESL-PSC without installing Python dependencies.

 Feedback on the beta is welcome!

 ## CLI Usage ##
-To use ESL-PSC, you will need to run the **esl_multimatrix.py script** with the necessary arguments and options.
+To use the ESL-PSC CLI, you will need to run the **esl_multimatrix.py script** with the necessary arguments and options.
 You can provide the input parameters and options through the command line or by creating a configuration file called esl_psc_config.txt.
 When using a configuration file, provide one argument per line.

 Here is an example of how to run the script: